 A no-cost extension allows work to continue on a project beyond the project’s end date as long as the project does not need additional funding from the sponsor.
 No-cost extensions help to ensure all sponsored project activities can be completed.
 No-cost extensions should not be requested for the sole purpose of expending remaining unencumbered funds.

 It is important to be familiar with the award’s terms and conditions regarding no-cost extensions.
 Sponsors may require that a request for extension be submitted well in advance of the project end date.

 No-Cost Extension Procedures

-- NIH No-Cost Extension Requests: A request has to be submitted via the eRA Commons by your SAM administrator.
-Refer to the current version of the NIH Grants Policy Statement.
+- NIH No-Cost Extension Requests: The request must be submitted via eRA Commons by your SAM administrator.
+Refer to the current version of the NIH Grants Policy Statement for additional information.
 No-cost extensions can be submitted up until the last day of the project end date.